uphy/agent-sync/README.md

 Process the agent definitions according to the configuration:

 ```
-agent-def build [flags]
+agent-sync build [flags]
 ```

 Flags:
-- `-c, --config string` Path to agent-def.yml file or directory containing it (default ".")
+- `-c, --config string` Path to agent-sync.yml file or directory containing it (default ".")
 - `--dry-run` Show what would be generated without writing files
 - `-f, --force` Force overwrite without prompting for confirmation

 Example:

 ```
-agent-def build --config ./configs/agent-def.yml my-app
+agent-sync build --config ./configs/agent-sync.yml my-app
 ```

 The build command processes both project-specific and user-level tasks by default.
 If you specify project names as arguments, only those projects will be processed, but user-level tasks will still be processed.

 ## Configuration

-agent-def uses a YAML configuration file (`agent-def.yml`) to define the sources and destinations for your agent definitions.
+agent-sync uses a YAML configuration file (`agent-sync.yml`) to define the sources and destinations for your agent definitions.

 ### Basic Structure